 The preacher spoke the gathering into motion.
 And then, with his approval, I began to play and my brother began to sing.
 In that moment, something changed.
 It often does for me at end of life gatherings.
 The words rang out crystal clear.

 Alone before God even when surrounded by others.
 Face to face with Father God even when trying to keep a distance.
 And there, in this awkward place and this uncomfortable event…

 And the joy we share

 As we tarry there

-In that moment at that strange place, I encounter the undeniable Presence of the Lord my God.
-It is tangible.
-He is near.
-The words ring out and hearts are moved.
-Everything seems to stop as our voices ring out this amazing truth.
+In that moment at that strange place, I encountered the undeniable Presence of the Lord my God.
+It was tangible.
+He was near.
+The words rang out and hearts were moved.
+Everything seemed to stop as our voices delivered that amazing truth.
 The birds seemed to quiet.
 People stood still.
 Joy hung in the air and penetrated hearts.

 As I walked to the truck after giving my best to my buddy and his wife and my thanks to the widow, I was overwhelmed with the exceeding joy of Jesus Christ.
 Tears welled up and threatened to burst forth accompanied by those strange noises associated with weeping.
 I was overwhelmed.
 There weren’t really specific words that came to mind just a deep sense of His presence and His love – Joy.
 I don’t understand fully and honestly feel a bit odd to have joy at a funeral but – there He was.
 Walking.
 Talking.
 Claiming me.
 Deep in my heart.
 Ringing out joy.
 Nothing compares.